teamconclude/blueprints/README.md

 will become the initial owner (and initiator).

-**TIP:** If you want the activity to be unassigned to begin with, create a Slack user called unassigned and make this the default owner.
+**TIP:** If you want the activity to be unassigned to begin with, create a Slack user called "Unassigned" and make this the default owner.

 You may change the owner later by using the `/c owner` command, or directly from the settings menu in the Conclude Inbox.